 3x3 ft playground equipment mats.

-To determine which thickness of playground surface tiles is suitable for your application, you first determine the "Fall Height" (drop height) of your play area.
-If you have playground equipment, measure the height from the ground to the highest platform children stand on.
-This distance is your Fall Height.
+To determine the playground surface tile thickness that is necessary for your application, first determine the "Fall Height" (aka: drop height) for your play area.
+To do this, measure the height from the ground to the highest platform children stand on.
+This distance is your fall height.
 Once you have this information, you can select which rubber surfacing playground tile you need.

-The 2.5" thickness is used most frequently in indoor and outdoor settings.
-When installed over concrete or asphalt, it provides a drop height rating of 6 ft.
-The 3.5" thickness is needed for an 8 ft. drop-height over concrete and the 3.75" thickness is required for a 10 ft. drop-height.
-Our playground surfacing tiles come in a variety of different colors and shades.
-These colors have been selected because they withstand the effects of UV sunshine the best and are less apt to fade.
+Our 2.5" thickness is our most popular product for both indoor and outdoor settings.
+When installed over concrete or asphalt, it provides a fall height rating of 6 ft.
+A thickness of 3.5" is needed for an 8 ft. fall-height and the 3.75" thickness is required for a 10 ft. fall-height.
+Our playground surface tiles come in an array of colors and shades.
+Available colors have been selected because they withstand the effects of sunshine the best and are less apt to fade.

-The preferred sub-surface for a your playground surface is concrete or asphalt but it is Ok to install these playground tiles directly on top of compacted dirt or crushed rock.
-You will need a stable, solid surface with some grade to allow heavy rainfall to drain from the surface area.
-You do not want water to puddle beneath the tiles for extended periods of time as dips will form over time and the overall appearance of the surface will not be as pleasing.
+The preferred sub-surface for your playground surface is concrete or asphalt but it is ok to install these playground tiles directly on top of compacted, crushed rock.
+You will need a stable, solid surface with enough of a grade to allow heavy rainfall to drain from the surface area.
+You do not want water to puddle beneath the tiles for extended periods of time as dips will begin to form in your surface area and the overall appearance will not be as attractive.

-Because our playground systems provide a level and resilient surface, they also provide wheelchair accessibility.
-One product (Kid’s Kushion) features an ADA (Americans with Disabilities Act) Compliant Ramp (24"x 27") that has a 1:12 slope.
-This exceeds the ADA minimum 1:16 grade slope.
+Because our playground systems provide a level and solid surface, they also provide wheelchair accessibility.
+One product in particular (Kid’s Kushion) features an ADA (Americans with Disabilities Act) Compliant Ramp (24"x 27").
+These ramps have a 1:12 grade that exceeds the ADA minimum 1:16 grade slope.
 Transition pieces (ramps) are available in various thicknesses along with corner pieces.
 Please contact us with questions regarding your specific requirements.